Aviation AOG Support in Glasgow

 • Central Belt extension — Ayrshire aerospace facilities, Clyde-based manufacturing, Falkirk warehouse networks

-Our Glasgow AOG operation deploys a fleet of specialised vehicles tailored to aviation component requirements.
+Our Glasgow AOG operation deploys a fleet of specialised vehicles tailored to aviation component requirements, ensuring safe and timely delivery of time-critical parts.
 Temperature-controlled vans maintain climate stability for sensitive avionics and electrical assemblies, preventing condensation damage during transit.
-Secure containers with shipment visibility provide real-time visibility for high-value engine components or LRU (Line Replaceable Unit) assemblies, essential when aircraft downtime costs exceed 10,000 per hour.
+Secure containers with shipment visibility provide real-time tracking for high-value engine components or LRU (Line Replaceable Unit) assemblies, essential when aircraft downtime represents significant operational cost.

 All vehicles meet ULEZ compliance standards for London access and maintain ADR certification for hazardous goods carriage.
 Landing gear assemblies (typically 80-150kg) and wheel/brake components fit our standard freight configuration, whilst lighter avionics units (5-25kg) can be triple-redundancy packed with temperature/humidity buffering.
 Engine spare parts requiring single-seat cargo isolation are routed through our dedicated AOG vehicles to eliminate cross-contamination risk.

-For lithium battery spares classified under UN3480/UN3481, we employ DGSA-certified packers and vehicles equipped with Class 9 hazard placarding and tunnel-restriction routing capability.
+For lithium battery spares classified under UN3480/UN3481, we coordinate with DGSA-certified partner packers and vehicles equipped with Class 9 hazard placarding and tunnel-restriction routing capability.
 This specialisation means we can move critical battery components for emergency power systems without the delays that generalist couriers face when they discover mid-transit that the shipment requires dangerous goods certification.

 T&C Logistics has supported Glasgow's concentrated aviation maintenance sector — including certified MRO centres, legacy carrier maintenance teams, regional charter operators, and aerospace manufacturers — through time-critical scenarios where response time directly impacts aircraft availability.
-Our AOG-certified team understands EASA Part 21 component traceability, AS9100 quality assurance protocols, and airside security procedures without requiring lengthy onboarding or compliance verification.
+Our AOG-certified team understands EASA Part 21 component traceability, AS9100 quality assurance protocols, and airport cargo handler security procedures without requiring lengthy onboarding or compliance verification.

 Glasgow's 462 road freight operators and 235 general courier businesses operate in a highly competitive market, yet AOG support remains a specialised discipline that demands aviation-specific knowledge, 24/7 operational capacity, and pre-established airport partnerships.
 We've invested in those partnerships — direct relationships with Glasgow Airport's cargo handling supervisors, established protocols with Edinburgh and Prestwick terminals, and proven track records with the MRO facilities that manage Scotland's fleet maintenance demand.